fulldecent/formant-analyzer/Formant Analyzer/Vowel Practice/Pages/help.md

 ### Speech therapy

-For individuals with dysarthria, apraxia, or articulation disorders, Speech Practice provides:
+For individuals with dysarthria, apraxia, or articulation disorders, Vowel Practice provides:

 - Visual biofeedback for vowel production
 - Clear targets for motor planning